 Is there a more long-term alternative, less based on an existential relation to the expanse of fire burns?
 Gray Brechin’s Living New Deal recently reminded us of the plans for cutting a state-wide “north-south firebreak” across the state through the Sierra Nevada foothills, a project based on confidence of protecting old growth base don building bridges, laying culverts, and grading roads that would help “to create a barrier to keep wildfires in the scrubby lower elevations from reaching timber at mid-elevations” organized as the largest project of the Civil Conservation Corps in the state of California in 1934: based on a 1933 survey of Associate Regional Forester Clarence E. Dunstand and Associate Silviculturist A. Everett Wieslander, running from Shasta Bear Lookout to Kern County, a planned fire break would have maintained fires from “sweeping eastward up the mountains and laying waste huge areas” of older growth forests in a man-made barrier even needed in an era of increased settlement of what is Wildland-Urban Interface.

 Could the construction of such a “fire break” be something that reveals not only a different notion of the relation to the landscape, even if it originated from the economic interests of areas of standing timber that were seen as far more integral to the state and to its well being than they are today?
-The Ponderosa Way was built to the past areas of settlement, but sought to provide a tool of fire management that began in the foothills from spreading eastward into the Sierras, to protect valuable timber resources in the Sierra Nevada mountains by the huge land earth project of a nearly 800 mile fire break that ran across forested mountains.
+The Ponderosa Way was built to the past areas of settlement, but sought to provide a tool of fire management that began in the foothills from spreading eastward into the Sierras, to protect valuable timber resources in the Sierra Nevada mountains by the huge land earth project of a nearly 800 mile fire “break” across forested mountains of the Sierras.
 While the site of the fire break may seem outdated, the project of clearing brush from a billion sq. feet of forest floor suggests a keen awareness of the need to create clear boundaries to fire spread, and maintaining forests, that should be even more apparent now, given the broad risks of health, homelessness, and property loss,–even if questions of forest protection have receded for most.

 But perhaps the very fire-risk maps on which most insurance and construction depends is outdated–reducing the risk of many of the structures where the current complex of fires have most explosively and uncontrolledly spread, with high risk areas reduced to isolated hot spots–and state responsibility reduced or withdrawn from many parts of the state.
 A recent 2007 map of “fire hazard severity zones” that the state undertook predate the intensity and severity of the current drought, which has magnified exponentially since the Fire Resources Assessment Program map for the state was created in 2007.
 The very notion of “very high” risk zones was long on the record, while severely outdated, offering an outdated picture of the Bay Area and Northern California we would not be likely to recognize, before it was revised a decade later.